rocketman12435/keslostitems/README.md

-# Lost Items Finder
+# Lost Items

-Welcome to the Lost Items Finder project.
+Welcome to the Lost Items project.
 This is a website that allows users to check lost items online.
 If a user finds an item they've lost, they can press a claim button to request the item.
 This request will be sent to the administrators of the site.

 ## Features

 - **Item Catalogue**: Users can browse through the lost items in our [catalogue](catalogue/index.html).
 - **Claim Requests**: Users can press a claim button to request a lost item.
 This request is sent to the site administrators for approval.
-- **Administrator Dashboard**: Administrators can approve item requests through the [dashboard](dashboard/index.html).
+- **A Dashboard**: You can see information through the [dashboard](dashboard/index.html).
 - **User Login**: Users need to [login](login/index.html) to be able to claim items.

 ## Installation